Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Results

 To analyze the stability of configurations A and B, we calculated their total energies under various biaxial strain conditions (Fig.~\ref{fig6}(a)).
 Configuration B shows the lowest energy within a compressive strain below $-2\%$.
 Fig.~\ref{fig6}(b) shows the $c$-lattice parameter for each strain.
 These results suggest a potential magnetic transition from AFM to AM states in CRO.

-Next, we focus on investigating the effects of compressive (-$\varepsilon$) and tensile (+$\varepsilon$) strain on the AM features of CRO.
+Next, we investigate the effects of compressive (-$\varepsilon$) and tensile (+$\varepsilon$) strain on the AM features of CRO.
 Fig.~\ref{fig7} shows the band structure of configuration B under strains of $\varepsilon$ = -2\%, 0, and 2\% (biaxial).
-It can be observed that compressive strain suppresses the AM features among the energy range [-2:-1] eV (compare Fig.~\ref{fig7} (a) with Fig.\ref{fig7}(b)).
-Moreover, the tensile strain enhances the splitting being shifted to higher energies.\\
+It can be observed that compressive strain suppresses the AM features among the energy range [-2:-1] eV (compare Fig.~\ref{fig7} (a) with Fig. \ref{fig7}(b)).
+Moreover, the tensile strain enhances the splitting and shifts it to higher energies.\\

 To quantify the effect of strain on the altermagnetic features of CRO, we calculate the average difference between spin-up and spin-down eigenvalues \(\Delta E(\mathbf{k})\) for each occupied band along the entire \(\mathbf{k}\)-path.
 Additionally, we define the altermagnetic quantity (AMQ) as the altermagnetic figure of merit, which integrates \(\Delta E(\mathbf{k})\) over the Brillouin zone.
 The AMQ is a numerical measure of the overall altermagnetic character of a system, providing a quantitative basis for comparing different strain conditions.